-Board of Administration appoints the Committee, and it is composed of at least three non-executive directors (who do not have and never held in the past an Executive Management position within the bank).
+Board of Administrators appoints the Committee, and it is composed of at least three non-executive directors (who do not have and never held in the past an Executive Management position within the bank).
+The Board of Administration of the Bank appoints one of the independent members of the Committee as President.
+The president is a non-executive member of the governing body (Board of Administration) in his supervisory capacity and must be able to exercise an objective judgment.

-The Manager/ Deputy Manager of the Human Resources Department will perform the secretarial duties required by the Secretary of the Nomination Committee.
+The Director or Deputy Director of the Human Resources Department will act as Secretary of the Committee.
 The representation in Nomination Committee is not possible.